YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 * In a production environment, an application that frequently invokes YottaDB routines in short running processes (such as YottaDB routines invoked by web servers using interfaces such as CGI) may give better performance when setting ydb_autorelink_keeprtn or using at least one long running auto-relink process that remains attached to the shared memory to keep routines available in shared memory for use when short running processes need them.

 **ydb_autorelink_shm** (gtm_autorelink_shm) specifies the size (in MiB) of an initial Rtnobj shared memory segment used by the auto-relink facility.
 If the value of ydb_autorelink_shm is not a power of two, YottaDB rounds the value to the next higher integer power of two.
 If the first object (.o) file does not fit in a new Rtnobj segment, YottaDB rounds the allocation up to the smallest integer power of two required to make it fit.
-When YottaDB needs room for object files, and existing Rtnobj segments have insufficient free space, it creates an additional shared memory segment, double the size of the last.
+When YottaDB needs room for object files and existing Rtnobj segments have insufficient free space, it creates an additional shared memory segment, double the size of the last.
 Note that when hugepages are enabled, the actual Rtnobj shared memory size might be more than that requested implicitly or explicitly through $ydb_autorelink_shm.

 **ydb_badchar** (gtm_badchar) specifies the initial setting that determines whether YottaDB should raise an error when it encounters an illegal UTF-8 character sequence.
 This setting can be changed with a VIEW "[NO]BADCHAR" command, and is ignored for I/O processing and in M mode.